DanilovKostya/SentimentalAnalysis/README.md

 ### Demo scripts:
-•         Udemy scripts
+- Udemy scripts

-•         Demo scripts on github
+- Demo scripts on github

 ### Objectives:
-•         To use Keras/Tensorflow/Python
+- To use Keras/Tensorflow/Python

-•         Script only
+- Script only

-•         Benchmark of different solutions (ML Vs. DL)
+- Benchmark of different solutions (ML Vs. DL)

 ### Next actions:

-  To create a git repository (SentimentAnalysis) (Konstantin)
+ 1. To create a git repository (SentimentAnalysis) (Konstantin)

-  To put the plan on the repository
+ 2. To put the plan on the repository

-  A brief description of the datasets (exploratory analysis)
+ 3. A brief description of the datasets (exploratory analysis)

-  To start data preparation (Konstantin, Denis)
+ 4. To start data preparation (Konstantin, Denis)

 ### 0 Data preparation phase:

-•         Bag of words (1-gram, 2-gram, …) (Denis)
+-  Bag of words (1-gram, 2-gram, …) (Denis)

-•         Word 2 vec (Konstantin)
+- Word 2 vec (Konstantin)

-•         Others?
+- Others?
 To search on google

 ### 1 binary task

-•         Machine Learning Methods:
+1. Machine Learning Methods:

-o    Naive base
+- Naive base

-o    SVM
+- SVM

-o    Random Forest
+- Random Forest

-o    Linear method penalized
+- Linear method penalized

-•         Deep Learning Methods:
+2. Deep Learning Methods:

-o    ANN
+- ANN

-o    CNN
+- CNN

-o    RNN
+- RNN

-o    LSTM
+-LSTM

 ### 2 multiclass

-•         The same methods
+- The same methods